francheco/Java/Spring/API-REST/README.md

-POST HTTP Request using POSTMAN
+POST HTTP Request using POSTMAN.

+In this code, I have created a complete CRUD method to test our API performance; I encourage you to also test it by yourself.